-The Triad is the term used to describe the 3 periods during any given year when National Grid anticipate overall demand to be highest.
+Triad is the term used to describe the three periods during any given year when National Grid anticipate overall demand to be highest.
 This will equate to the three highest half hour (HH) settlement periods between 1 November and 28 February, separated by a clear window of 10 days between each.
-Historically Triads have occured most often between the hours of 5pm and 6pm, as industry and domestic power usage tend to peak, however they have on occasions been outside this window.
+Historically Triads have occurred most often between the hours of 17:00 and 18:00, as industry and domestic power usage tend to peak, however they have on occasions been outside this window.

 Being prepared for a Triad period is essential as your usage during these periods can significantly impact the transmission charges that you subsequently have to pay.
 Speak to your power supplier to make sure they can offer Triad warning services and help you manage usage during these periods to maximise cost savings.

 We provide flexible power products relevant to larger businesses.
 All charges are passed through for total transparency — including any TNUoS fees due — so you can immediately see the impact of any usage during the Triad period.

 While Triad period fees might sound costly, there’s no need to worry about setting aside additional funds to cover any charges you receive during the period.
 Thanks to our transparent approach to obligatory fees and charges, you’ll always know when such charges come into effect.

 In all likelihood, most of our business energy customers won’t notice when TNUoS transmission fees are incurred during the Triad period.
 However, some businesses, particularly ones that use a large volume of electricity, may be charged at a higher rate during a Triad period.

 Looking to control energy costs?
 We offer a range of flexible gas contracts for large organisations.

 Find out more about what we can do for you